-- □ When a student, teacher, or staff member has clinical signs or symptoms (but no laboratory test) AND has had direct contact with a confirmed COVID-19 case implement the following steps: - If notified of a symptomatic person, who has had direct contact with a confirmed case, the person must be excluded throughout their isolation period.
+- When a student, teacher, or staff member has clinical signs or symptoms (but no laboratory test) AND has had direct contact with a confirmed COVID-19 case implement the following steps: - If notified of a symptomatic person, who has had direct contact with a confirmed case, the person must be excluded throughout their isolation period.
 Any household members (siblings, etc.) must also be excluded during their quarantine period.
 Advise parents, teachers, and staff members of DPH's home isolation criteria: https://dph.georgia.gov/isolation-contact.
 The student, teacher, or staff member may not return to the facility until they fulfill DPH's "Return to School and Child Care Guidance After COVID-19 Illness or Exposure." - 2.
-Was the case(s) contagious while at school [two (2) days before onset of symptoms]? - No No further action after excluding the case and household members - Yes (specific recommendations below) - Identify all close contacts - Plan to close down all areas the person was in while contagious until cleaning is done - 3.
-Identify close contacts:
+Was the case(s) contagious while at school [two (2) days before onset of symptoms]? - No $\rightarrow$ No further action after excluding the case and household members - Yes $\rightarrow$ (specific recommendations below) - Identify all close contacts - Plan to close down all areas the person was in while contagious until cleaning is done - 3.
+Identify close contacts: - If the close contact is fully vaccinated, they do not need to quarantine. - If the close contact is not fully vaccinated see the following: